davewalker5/NatureRecorderPy/docker/README.md

 http://localhost:80

-You should see the login page for the UI.
+You should see the sightings entry page, with other data maintenance and reporting options in the menu bar at the top of the page.

 ## Built With